Cycle to Work Scheme : Frequently Asked Questions

 Will my pension and other State Benefits be affected?

 Pension schemes will continue to calculate your pension contributions on your original gross salary.
 Effects on the S2P (formerly SERPS) are likely to be negligible (please contact the University Pensions Officer if you require further advice).
 Other benefits such as statutory sick pay and job seekers allowance are again unlikely to be affected.

 I’d like to join: what do I have to do?

-Firstly find out your local participating bike shop or Halfords store.
+Firstly find out your local participating bike shop or Halfords store through the portal.
 You then visit the shop and choose your ideal package.
-To apply, simply call 0845 050 2174 or follow this link, and choose Halfords or independent stores via the P&MM web-site – the details of which will be communicated to you by Bangor University.
-Once Bangor has received your application and you have been approved, a letter detailing your requested value (letter of collection) will be sent to your home address, or via email if an email address has been supplied.
+To apply, simply call 0845 050 2174 or follow this link, and choose Cycle2Work via the Sodexho web-site – the details of which will be communicated to you by Bangor University.
+Once Halfords has received your application and you have been approved by the HR team, a letter detailing your requested value (letter of collection) will be sentthe email address registred.
 You then take this along to your local store or Halfords to collect your bike and safety equipment.

 From making an application, how long will it take for me to receive my bike?

 All applications will be considered upon submission, during the window opening..
 Once HR approval is completed you should receive your letter of collection within 2 - 5 working days.
 Once received you will then be able to collect your cycle.

 What happens if the bike gets stolen before the end of the agreement?

 It is important that you make suitable provision to safeguard the bike as you are responsible for the cycle at all times during the hire period.
 You may take a specialist policy but it is often easier to add the bike to your usual household policy.
 If the bike is stolen your employer will continue to deduct the monthly value from your salary until the end of the agreement.